 Gračišće cove is located on the southern side of the Stari Grad nautical treasure.
 It is a small and intimate cove with beautiful pebble beaches and a small dock approachable with a dinghy.

 You can spend a day on the beach in the shade of a thick pine forest with the sounds of crickets in the background.
 Most of the coves on the southern side are shaded in the afternoon, making them suitable for people who do not like spending too much time sunbathing.

 Seabed: rocks and sand.
 Wind protection: from all winds except from N

 Parja anchorage is located on the northern coast of the island of Hvar.
-Thick pine forest, crystal clear sea and the sound of crickets will offer you perfectly spent long summer day.
+Thick pine forest, crystal clear sea, and the silent surrounding will offer you a perfectly spent a long summer day.